HIS RACIST SON

 Dreamed 1994/1/8 by Chris Wayan

-I peer down the trapdoor, down the ladder.
+I peer through the trapdoor frame, down the ladder.
 Its rungs are numbered.
 There are over 30, maybe 35!
 Wow, high ceilings in there.
-Though the roof is pitched, I didn't fear falling off nearly as much as I do now, as I realize how high up I am.
+Though the roof is pitched, I didn't fear falling off nearly as much as I do now, as I realize just how high up I am.

 As I descend, rung by rung, I see my father is already on another project: he's hanging pieces of wood, 2x4s or 1x2s, on wall, assembling them into a sort of crude line-drawing, the bust of a man: Jefferson Davis, president of the Confederate States during the Civil War.
 A shrine to the Confederacy!
 My father is a segregationist and racist; he teaches us to avoid black people.
 I'm so embarrassed.
 As he's aged, he's just gotten worse--more and more blatant.